aremu-smog/fast.com/README.md

 ![Step 4](./step-4.jpg)

+> If you have any issues setting this up, please ping me on [twitter](https://twitter.com/aremu_smog)

 ## Credits

 PS: Don't forget to star the repo.
 You can also subscribe to my [YouTube channel](https://www.youtube.com/@webboss) where I teach how to do stuffs like [this](https://youtu.be/Es7Ehag46YE).